roeycn/rick-and-morty-site/README.md

 export default MyDocument;
 ```

-_Note that I have removed the `@import` URL font from `components/cards/cat/CatCard.module.css` and placed that Google font here in the head to preload._
+_Note that I have removed the `@import` URL font from `components/cards/cat/CatCard.module.css` and placed that Index font here in the head to preload._

 Anything else you need to do or customize in your `<head>` element can now be done in this file.